Stove Help & Advice Home

-Chimney fires causes
+Chimney fires and their causes

 How to tell if you have a chimney fire - You will often hear a roaring noise in the chimney, especially with an open fire.
 Outside masses of smoke will be pouring out of the chimney.

-When you start to see flames coming out of the chimney you know that the chimney fire is near the it's end.
+When you start to see flames coming out of the chimney you know that the chimney fire is near it's end.

 What to do if you have a chimney fire